140 West 57th Street: 1940s to 1990s

+2000s to present

 The Planet Hollywood at the building's base had closed by late 2000, when the restaurant moved to Times Square.
 During the early 21st century, office tenants included a consultant group, a violin reseller, a triathlon athletes' specialty company, and a jewelry showroom.
 By 2008, Macklowe was in debt and placed 140 West 57th Street for sale; The Feil Organization purchased 140 West 57th Street the next year for $59 million.
 In 2015, Feil hired Goldstein Hill & West to conduct a study on the feasibility of converting the building back to residential use, and the architects found that the building could be expanded by about 11,000 ft2.
 Feil stopped renewing leases for 140 West 57th Street's office space in early 2016, and Goldstein Hill & West filed plans that November to convert the building to 34 residential condominiums.
 After Feil found that the air-rights transfer in 1984 prevented the expansion of the building, the company sued Goldstein Hill & West.

 By 2018, Feil wanted to sell 140 West 57th Street, which was vacant.
+The COVID-19 pandemic in New York City depressed demand for offices.
 MdeAS Architects submitted revised plans to the LPC in July 2020, which entailed modifying the facade, reinstalling the cornice, expanding the 13th story at the rear, and converting the interior to a commercial structure.
+The building was to be converted into commercial units, with two per floor.

 In 2025, Feil submitted revised plans to the New York City Department of Buildings, which entailed converting the building into 47 apartments; these plans were also designed by MdeAS.
+Stephen Sills Associates was hired as the interior designer for the project, which was branded the Parc Beaufort.
 Feil also received a $65 million loan to pay for the conversion.
+As part of the residential conversion, the lobby was refurbished, and several amenity spaces were added.
+The renovation was nearly completed by May 2026, when the first apartments went on sale.
+The project cost $45 million in total.